Anthony Joshua vs. Joseph Parker: Aftermath

+Main Event

 Joshua was forced to go the distance to defeat Parker via a 12-round unanimous decision to claim the WBO title as well as retain his WBA (Super), IBF, and IBO belts.
 The judges scored the fight 118-110, 118-110 and 119-109 in favour of Joshua.
 Many media outlets, including ESPN, had the fight much closer, generally around 116-112 with Joshua the clear winner.
 With going the distance, Joshua's 20 fight knockout streak came to an end.
 Parker used his movement well to slip a lot of Joshua's attacks but in doing so did not do enough himself to win more rounds.
 Parker started the fight on the back-foot, allowing Joshua to take the opening rounds.
 There was an accidental clash of heads in round three, however neither boxer was cut from this.
 There was another accidental clash of heads in round nine where the referee called for a short break.
 Joshua's tape on his left glove kept coming loose and he was ordered to go back to his corner for a re-tape.
 Parker suffered a cut over his left eye from an accidental elbow.
 In round twelve, neither boxer engaged as much as expected with Joshua trying to track Parker down, who again, on the backfoot looked to survive the round.
 The fight was marred by Italian referee Giuseppe Quartarone, who kept both boxers from fighting on the inside.
 This mostly had negative impact on Parker, where he was seen to have the most success.
 The referee was breaking the action each time both boxers were on the inside, even when they were still throwing shots.
 Many boxers, pundits and both the Sky Sports and Showtime broadcast team criticised the referee during and after the fight.

 CompuBox punch stats showed that Joshua landed 139 of 383 punches thrown (36.3%) and Parker landed 101 of his 492 thrown (20.5%).
 Joshua used his reach advantage and utilised his jab more often from round seven and onwards.
 In total, Joshua landed 93 jabs with a connect rate of 34.4%.
 Parker landed 49 jabs with a much lower connect rate of 15.5%.
 Parker was the busier power puncher of the two, landing 52 power punches which included 29 to the body of Joshua (29.5%).
 Joshua was more accurate with his power shots in landing 46 with a connect rate of 40.7%.